Why Education Is Essential for Supporting Diversity in Financial Planning

 When our youth grows up without understanding how to manage their money, how could they ever know there’s a whole career path dedicated to doing exactly that?
 How could they ever become interested in becoming an advisor in the first place?

-The need for financial literacy is especially important for women and minorities, who are more likely to face socioeconomic obstacles in the pursuit of their life goals.
+The need for financial education is especially important for women and minorities, who are more likely to face socioeconomic obstacles in the pursuit of their life goals.
 Empowering these underrepresented groups at a young age helps level the playing field—it is also the best way to start grooming the advisors of the future.